medic/cht-docs/content/en/product-handbook/product-development-process/product-trio/product-trio-activities.md

 1. Create a new folder in Google Drive within the process folder, in the corresponding Focused Group folder for the initiative.
 Using the example on this page, this would result in a new "Interoperability" folder within the [Allies Team folder](https://drive.google.com/drive/folders/1nDem-vQ4esCoGOlUvIX0HAr45fkuURW2).
 2. Post a message in the Slack channel making it clear what the team is going after.
 For example, the following would be posted in the #product-allies channel:

 > @channel We're starting work on the Interoperability initiative.
-Working documents can be found in the [Interoperability folder](https://www.notion.so/Identify-initiative-to-work-on-0eea9d398fd84eb78ad1131fd839b264) as we make progress.
+Working documents can be found in the *Interoperability* folder as we make progress.
 >

 ### 2. Set up interviews
-Inputs: None
+**Inputs**: None

-Outputs: Calendar invitations
+**Outputs**: Calendar invitations

 1. Arrange interviewees and schedule onto Google Calendar and Zoom for all trio members
 2. Decide who in the trio will be: